maxhbr/LDBcollector/README.md

     avocado run ./check_modulemd.py --mux-inject 'run:modulemd:/path/to/modulemd.yaml'

+In order to use a custom list of packaging jargon in the spell-checker, a second parameter must be passed.
+This can be done by using a multiplexer yaml file like the one used in this example:

+    avocado run ./check_modulemd.py -m examples-testdata/params-checkmmd.yaml

 For convenience during development of the test script, a wrapper script is provided that simplifies passing the required parameter: